shimonpi/AppliedCFD_Tutorials/Tutorial_5/README.md

 As you can see, the results are in the correct range.

-For $`Re = 200`$, the flow is unsteady, so let's plot the lift and drag coefficients using the following Gnuplot script:
+For Re = 200, the flow is unsteady, so let's plot the lift and drag coefficients using the following Gnuplot script:

 ```c
 set terminal pngcairo size 800,600 enhanced font 'Verdana,12'